VictorFromTheInternet/Traffic-Data-Report/readme.md

 # Weekly Traffic Data Analysis
 This is a CRON scheduled task for tracking car traffic patterns along specified routes using data from Google maps.
 There are two scheduled tasks: collecting data, and creating a pdf report.
 Built with Nodejs ...

+## todo:
+- for now I'm going to get data from a specific route 1 start and destination
+- a complete version will collect data from every road within the boundary